Current Use, or Use Value Appraisal (UVA)

 Forest Inventory – The Heart of a Management Plan

-Tree data that is collected includes species, size, quality, diseases, wildlife usage and the like.
+Tree data that is collected includes species, size, quality, diseases, wildlife usage and other features.
 This gives us a clear picture of the forest structure, species distribution, timber values and forest health.

 Cultural information is collected to get a sense of past practices that shaped the land as it appears today.
 Historic features such as stone walls, cellar holes and old roads are recorded.
 Trail and recreational features are also documented as part of the inventory.

-Once field data is collected and processed, the resulting information is combined with the landowner goals to compose a management plan custom tailored to your parcel.
+Once field data is collected and processed, the resulting information is combined with the landowner goals to compose a management plan custom tailored to each parcel.

-By hiring a forester, landowners can be guided through the process of successfully enrolling property into the Current Use program.
+By hiring a forester, landowners are guided through the process of successfully enrolling property into the Current Use program.
 Once the property is enrolled, Long Meadow Resource Management will assist in managing forests for both short-term and long-term goals.
-We work with both landowners who want to take an active role in the process, as well as those that are happy to leave most decisions up to our expertise.
+We work with both landowners who want to take an active role in the process, as well as those who are happy to leave most decisions up to our expertise.